kami93/SortMyConf/README.md

 # Usage

 ## Environment Setup
 First, you need a Python 3 environment to run this program.
-Once you have the environment on your system, install the following dependencies: beautifulsoup4, pandas, selenium.
+Once you have the environment on your system, install the following dependencies: beautifulsoup4, pandas, selenium, tqdm.
 ```
 pip install -r requirements.txt
 ```